junxit/us-congress-bills-110/metadata.md

 - 2007-05-14 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2007-05-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 268 - 100 (Roll no. 342). (text: CR H4918)
 - 2007-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 268 - 100 (Roll no. 342).(text: CR H4918)
+- 2007-05-15 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 147.